 Where they sit

-Masters have a nationwide jurisdiction.
+Masters and Insolvency and Companies Court Judges have a nationwide jurisdiction however principle sit in London.
 District Registries and judges in the Registries are limited to particular areas.

-Masters and registrars are appointed by the Queen, after a fair and open competition administered by the Judicial Appointments Commission.
-The statutory qualification for the offices of master of the Queen’s Bench Division, master of the Chancery Division, Admiralty Registrar and registrar in bankruptcy of the High Court is a seven-year right of audience in relation to all proceedings in any part of the High Court, or all proceedings in County Courts or Magistrates’ Courts.
+Masters and Insolvency and Companies Court Judges are appointed by the Queen, after a fair and open competition administered by the Judicial Appointments Commission.
+The statutory qualification for the offices of master of the Queen’s Bench Division, master of the Chancery Division, Admiralty Registrar and Insolvency and Companies Court Judges of the High Court is a seven-year right of audience in relation to all proceedings in any part of the High Court, or all proceedings in County Courts or Magistrates’ Courts.

-Masters and registrars are normally drawn from the ranks of deputy masters and registrars.
+Masters and Insolvency and Companies Court Judges appointments are normally drawn from the ranks of deputy masters and registrars.

-In open session members of the High Court Masters Group, which includes masters of the Chancery or Queen’s Bench Division, district judges of the Principal Registry of the Family Division, bankruptcy registrars and costs judges, wear the new civil robe introduced on 1 October 2008, with pink tabs at the neck and no wig.
+In open session members of the High Court Masters Group, which includes masters of the Chancery or Queen’s Bench Division, district judges of the Principal Registry of the Family Division, Insolvency and Companies Court Judges and costs judges, wear the new civil robe introduced on 1 October 2008, with pink tabs at the neck and no wig.

 Deputy masters and registrars

-Deputy masters and registrars are appointed by the Judicial Appointments Commission.
+Deputy masters and Deputy Insolvency and Companies Court Judges are appointed by the Judicial Appointments Commission.
 The statutory qualification is the same as that for full-time office holders; a seven-year right of audience for all proceedings in any part of the High Court, or all proceedings in County Courts or Magistrates’ Courts.